-Option Description • Index marking Press the button during movie recording to add an index at the current ن position (\$\square\$ 60).
+Option Description • Index marking Press the button during movie recording to add an index at the current position (🕮 60).
 Indices can be used when viewing and editing movies.
-View photo Press the button to display information on shutter speed, aperture, and ΔÐ shooting info other photo settings in place of movie recording information.
-Press again shooting into to return to the movie recording display (🕮 59).
-A AE/AF lock Focus and exposure lock while the button is pressed. Æ AE lock only Exposure locks while the button is pressed. ~ AE lock (Hold) Exposure locks when the button is pressed, and remains locked until the AB 🗢 button is pressed a second time or the standby timer expires. Ā: AF lock only Focus locks while the button is pressed.
-AEON AF-ON Pressing the button initiates autofocus.
-The shutter-release button can AFON not be used to focus.
+View photo shooting info Press the button to display information on shutter speed, aperture, and Ô۵ other photo settings in place of movie recording information.
+Press again to return to the movie recording display (🕮 59).
+AF AE/AF lock Focus and exposure lock while the button is pressed. Æ AE lock only Exposure locks while the button is pressed. 品合 AE lock (Hold) Exposure locks when the button is pressed, and remains locked until the button is pressed a second time or the standby timer expires. Ā AF lock only Focus locks while the button is pressed.
+AE-ON AF-ON Pressing the button initiates autofocus.
+The shutter-release button can Aron not be used to focus.
 None Pressing the button has no effect.